esrdevsw/Connect4Game/README.md

 ## Python Implementation

 The Python implementation of the game is in the `python` directory.
-It consists of two files:

 - `Connect4Game.py`: contains the game logic